pohlm01/master-thesis/4_comparison.typ

 Additionally, it contains one setup for @kemtls.
 The optimistic estimate assumes the usage of 256-bit @ecdsa signatures and keys across the whole chain.
 About 24~% of all currently active certificates are issued for an @ecdsa key, with about 53~% using a 384-bit and 47~% using a 256-bit key length.
-The remaining 76~% of all current EE certificates use an RSA algorithm. @merkle_town For the root @ca:pl stored in the Firefox root program, the numbers are a bit different.
+The remaining 76~% of all current @ee certificates use an RSA algorithm. @merkle_town For the root @ca:pl stored in the Firefox root program, the numbers are a bit different.
 44~% (78) use a 4096-bit RSA key, 26~% (46) use a 2048-bit RSA key, 27~% use a 384-bit @ecdsa key and only 2~% (4) use a 256-bit @ecdsa key @firefox_root_store.
-Without telemetry data from browsers, it is unfortunately very hard to judge which are the most common combinations just from the percentage of certificates issued and the configuration of root @ca:pl, as there is a big imbalance on which @ca:pl and certificates are heavily used and which are not.
+Without telemetry data from browsers, it is not possible to judge which are the most common combinations just from the percentage of certificates issued and the configuration of root @ca:pl, as there is a big imbalance on which @ca:pl and certificates are heavily used and which are not.
 We tried to get an impression by manually checking the certificate chains for the top 10 domains according to Cloudflare Radar @cloudflare_radar_domains.
 The results in @tab:top_10_signatures show that the landscape of used signatures is diverse.
 The significance is very limited, though, as five of the ten top domains do not serve a website and are purely used for @api calls (root-servers.net, googleapis.com, gstatic.com, tiktokcdn.com, amazonaws.com).
-The remaining five domains serve a website, but it seems likely that the majority of calls still originates from @api calls.
+The remaining five domains serve a website, but it seems likely that the majority of calls still originates from @api calls, which may use different certificate chains.
-Moreover, the server may adopt the presented certificate based on a specific subdomain and the user agent, which further complicates a holistic view.
+Moreover, the server may adopt the presented certificate based on a specific subdomain, the user agent, and other factors, which further complicates a holistic view.
 Nevertheless, we are convinced that the chosen combinations represent adequate examples.

+The signatures for @sct:pl is more uniform.
+RFC 6962 @rfc_ct, the specification of certificate transparency, only allows either a 256-bit @ecdsa or a @rsa signature.
+The Chrome source code solely contains logs that sign with a 256-bit @ecdsa @chromium_ct_log_list.
+Therefore, we assume a 256-bit @ecdsa for the @sct:pl in all cases.

 @tab:bikeshed_size shows example sizes for various parameters used for a @mtc setup.
-From the number of columns, it gets obvious that a @mtc contains way less asymmetric cryptography.
+From the number of columns, it becomes obvious that a @mtc contains way less asymmetric cryptography.
 The certificate contains a single key used to protect the integrity of the handshake.
 Together with the length of the inclusion proof, they determine the size of the authentication related cryptography.
 The size of the inclusion proof logarithmically depends on the number of certificates in a batch.
 To estimate the size for the inclusion proof, we checked the number of active certificates for the biggest @ca, Let's Encrypt.
 According to their own statistics, there exists about 420 million active certificates in October 2024, which matches with observations based on certificate transparency logs @merkle_town @lets_encrypt_stats.
 The logs further show that there are around one billion active certificates in total.
-For the first estimate on proof length, we take Let's Encrypt's recommendation to renew certificates every 60 days.
+For the first estimate of the proof length, we take Let's Encrypt's recommendation to renew certificates every 60 days.
 Knowing that certificates issued by Let's Encrypt are always valid for 90 days, we can deduce that there exist around $420 dot 10^9 dot 60/90 = 280 dot 10^9$ authenticating parties using the services of Let's Encrypt.
 In a @mtc setup, @ap:pl are recommended to renew their certificates every ten days.
 Assuming that a batch lasts for one hour, each batch contains $(280 dot 10^9)/(10 dot 24) = 1.16 dot 10^9$ certificates.